cloudnativeessentials/dra-tutorial/README.md

 namespace/dra-tutorial created
 ```

-Create the DeviceClass that represents the supported devices of the DRA driver.
+Create the DeviceClass that represents the supported devices of the DRA driver. <br>
-Let's take a look at the manifest for the DeviceClass:
+Let's take a look at the manifest for the DeviceClass: <br>

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/deviceclass.yaml